dita-community/dita-community-ot-plugins/README.md

    may use "org.dita-community." as the first part of the name.

-2. Include a README.TXT or similar documentation in the top-level directory of your plugin that provides at least the following
+2. Include a README.TXT or README.md or similar documentation in the top-level directory of your plugin that provides at least the following
    information: